dheerendraiiita/angular-1-es6-project/README.md

-# angular1-es6-project
+# AngularJS 1 ECMAScript 6 (ES6) project architecture
-The purpose of this project to create a well defined project structure using es6.This project follows modular approach.
+The purpose of this project to create a well defined project structure using es6 which will provide modular approach to configure the project.

+### Project features ###
+* ECMAScript 6 (ES6)
+* Modular approach
+* Configuration based approach
+* Lazyloading of modules
+* Can enable templating / generator
+* Stylus
+* Webpack configure to auto generate package

 ### Prerequisites ###